 - Keep It Real – No one knows what’s going to be thrown at them on the average workday.
 That’s why it’s important to keep things real so your child gets a sense of what being an employee is like.
 While you’ll need to be more aware of what you say and do, showing them how to problem solve is an important lesson!

 - Show Them Something New – If you’ve brought your child to work before, they probably know a thing or two about your job.
 Instead of making it the same, show them some other aspect.
 You won’t be able to get through all the day’s work, but highlighting a unique task makes it memorable!

 Coronavirus Career Day

-Whether a woman or man, there are plenty of things you can show your child on career day.
+No matter what your career, there are plenty of things you can show your child on career day.
 It might be a little bit different this year, but working from home doesn’t mean they can’t learn.
-Do you have any good ideas for Take Our Daughters And Sons To Work Day?
+Do you have any good ideas for Take Our Daughters and Sons to Work Day?
 Share them with other parents in our comments!
 Whether at work or from home, there’s plenty to teach your kid about the ‘real world’.